Maintaining Financial Assistance

 Though UNA remains one of the best buys for a quality education, most students find they need some type of financial assistance to help them afford the cost of a college education.
 Once the financial assistance is in place, standards must be met to keep it in place.
 Every effort has been made to provide an easy-to-understand overview below, however, the staff in Student Financial Services has the ultimate authority to answer any questions you may have about your financial assistance.

 Academic and Leadership Scholarships

-If you received an academic or leadership scholarship, you must achieve a particular GPA (3.0 for academic and 2.75 for leadership) and complete a minimum of 24 hours of coursework your freshman year in order to maintain your scholarship for your sophomore year.
-The staff of Student Financial Services checks each May to determine if the requirements have been met.
+If you received an academic or leadership scholarship, you must achieve a particular GPA (3.0 for academic and 2.75 for vanguard and leadership) and complete a minimum of 27 hours of coursework your freshman year in order to maintain your scholarship for your sophomore year.
+The staff of Student Financial Services checks each semester to determine if the requirements have been met.
 If not, a letter will be sent to you indicating that the scholarship has been non-renewed.

 Federal Grant and Loan Programs

 If you have received federal student aid in the form of a loan or grant, you must show academic progress toward your degree goal to retain your financial assistance.
 After you have attempted 32 credit hours at UNA, your progress will be checked once each academic year when your financial aid application is added to the university's database.
 You must meet the following criteria:

 - Students must maintain a minimum GPA according to their academic class level: Freshman 1.60, Sophomore 1.85, Junior 1.95, Senior 2.0.

 - You must pass 75% of all credit hours attempted at UNA.
 All hours attempted at UNA, including any hours you may have dropped and terms from which you may have withdrawn, are included in this calculation.

 - You are allowed a maximum of 172 hours to complete undergraduate degree requirements.